TinaBryan/FSJS/README.md

 `git clone https://github.com/TinaBryan/FSJS.git`
 #### Then install the dependencies
 `npm install`
+> With terminal or command prompt open three tabs from the directory where you cloned this file
+> In the first tab run
+`mongod`
+> In the second tab run
+`nodemon`
+> In the browser go to:
+`localhost:3000`

 #### This will be updated periodically
 #### Thank you for your time and feedback!